Draw-Memory/Draw-Memory/README.md

 This project includes a [Node.js](https://nodejs.org/en/about/) server script that uses a persistent [SQLite](https://www.sqlite.org) database.
 The app also includes a front-end with two web pages that connect to the database using the server API. 📊

 The home page presents the user with a poll where they can choose an option, then the page presents the results in a chart.
-The admin page displays the log of past choices and allows the user to clear it by supplying an admin key (you can set this up by following the steps in `TODO.md`). 🔒
+The admin page displays the log of past memories and allows the user to clear it by supplying an admin key (you can set this up by following the steps in `TODO.md`). 🔒

 _Last updated: 14 August 2023_